syaifurrizal/chartist-plugin-legendTitle/README.md

 ## Installation

-Please read Chartist official page [here](https://gionkunz.github.io/chartist-js/plugins.html) on how to add plugin, then add this plugin to your data.
+Please read Chartist official page [here](https://gionkunz.github.io/chartist-js/plugins.html) on how to add plugin.

+And then add this plugin to your code.

 ## Available Options